Home

 And permitted development rights concerning attic conversions

-Loft conversion planning permission is not always required.
-Thanks to recent changes in planning laws that were introduced in October 2008 to remove thousands of projects from the planning process, many more attics can now be converted without it.
+Whilst you must always check before you start any work, Loft conversion planning permission is not always required.
+There were changes in planning laws that were introduced in October 2008 to remove thousands of projects from the planning process, many more attics can now be converted without it.

 Permitted development